Bjarrrne/ezgal/README.md

 * PHP with
  * SQLite3 installed
  * imagick installed
    * for RAW the according delegates will have to be installed.
 Still working on the best options here.
+Here it is argued that extracting preview images instead of converting is much faster: https://benjaminhorn.io/code/extracting-thumbnails-from-camera-raw-files-cr2-and-nef-with-php/
  * --enable-exif flag set

  ## Is this safe to use for public galleries?